DataDog/dd-opentelemetry-exporter-ruby/README.md

 end

 # For propagation of datadog specific distibuted tracing headers,
+# set http propagation to the Composite Propagator

+OpenTelemetry::Exporters::Datadog::Propagator.auto_configure

+# For manual configuration of propagation of datadog specific distibuted tracing headers,
 # add the Datadog Propagator to the list of extractors and injectors, like below

-extractors = [
+# extractors = [
-  OpenTelemetry::Trace::Propagation::TraceContext.rack_extractor,
+#   OpenTelemetry::Trace::Propagation::TraceContext.rack_extractor,
-  OpenTelemetry::CorrelationContext::Propagation.rack_extractor,
+#   OpenTelemetry::CorrelationContext::Propagation.rack_extractor,
-  OpenTelemetry::Exporters::Datadog::Propagator.new
+#   OpenTelemetry::Exporters::Datadog::Propagator.new
-]
+# ]

-injectors = [
+# injectors = [
-  OpenTelemetry::Trace::Propagation::TraceContext.text_injector,
+#   OpenTelemetry::Trace::Propagation::TraceContext.text_injector,
-  OpenTelemetry::CorrelationContext::Propagation.text_injector,
+#   OpenTelemetry::CorrelationContext::Propagation.text_injector,
-  OpenTelemetry::Exporters::Datadog::Propagator.new
+#   OpenTelemetry::Exporters::Datadog::Propagator.new
-]

-# Then, set http propagation to the Composite Propagator
-# OpenTelemetry::Exporters::Datadog::Propagator.auto_configure
+# ]

-OpenTelemetry.propagation.http = OpenTelemetry::Context::Propagation::CompositePropagator.new(injectors, extractors)
+# OpenTelemetry.propagation.http = OpenTelemetry::Context::Propagation::CompositePropagator.new(injectors, extractors)

 # To start a trace you need to get a Tracer from the TracerProvider
 tracer = OpenTelemetry.tracer_provider.tracer('my_app_or_gem', '0.1.0')